 For SC/ST/Diff.
 Abled candidates | Rs.
 500/- | Rs.
 600/- |

 The CTET exam has two papers.
-Paper-I is for those interested in teaching classes 1 to 5.
-Paper-II is for those who wish to teach classes 6 to 8.
-In case an applicant wants to teach both levels, they will be required to sit for both papers I and II. – CTET July 2023 Prospectus.
+Paper I is for those interested in teaching classes 1 to 5, and Paper II is for those who wish to teach classes 6 to 8.
+If an applicant wants to teach both levels, they will be required to sit for both papers I and II. – CTET July 2025 Prospectus.

-Instructions to candidate: All the candidates are not allowed to carry the following items inside the CTET examination centre: Stationery item like textual material (printed or written), bits of papers, geometry/pencil box, plastic pouch, calculator, scale, writing pad, pen drives, eraser, calculator, log table, electronic pen/scanner, cardboard etc.,
+Instructions to candidates: All the candidates are not allowed to carry the following items inside the CTET examination center: Stationery items like textual material (printed or written), bits of paper, geometry/pencil box, plastic pouch, calculator, scale, writing pad, pen drives, eraser, calculator, log table, electronic pen/scanner, cardboard, etc.,

-Devices like mobile phones, blue tooth, earphones, microphone, pager, health band etc. Any watch/wrist watch, wallet, goggles, handbags, gold/artificial ornaments etc. Any other item which could be used for unfair means and for hiding communication devices/gadgets like camera, Bluetooth devices etc.
+Devices like mobile phones, Bluetooth, earphones, microphones, pagers, health bands, etc. Any watch/wristwatch, wallet, goggles, handbags, gold/artificial ornaments etc. Any other item that could be used for unfair means and for hiding communication devices/gadgets like cameras, Bluetooth devices, etc.